Mobile Location History Connects to the Use of Google Maps for Navigation Purposes

 You may see this history as your timeline, and a Google Help page to View or edit your timeline.
 This page starts by telling us:

 Your timeline in Google Maps helps you find the places you’ve been and the routes you’ve traveled.
 Your timeline is private, so only you can see it.

-Mobile Location history has been around for a while, and I’ve seen it mentioned in a few Google patents.
-It may be referred to as a “Mobile location history” because it appears to contain information collected by your mobile device.
-Here are three posts I’ve written about patents that mention location history and describe processes that depend upon Mobile Location history.
+Mobile Location history has been around for a while.
+It is in a few Google patents.
+It may get referred to as a “mobile location history” because it appears to contain information collected by your mobile device.
+Here are four posts I’ve written about patents that describe processes that depend upon Mobile Location history:

 - Google to Use Distance from Mobile Location History for Ranking in Local Search

 - Google Giving Less Weight to Reviews of Places You Stop Visiting?

 - Google Tracking How Busy Places are by Looking at Location Histories